pjandir/Springboard-DSTrack/README.md

 # Springboard Data Science Career Track
-This is the repo for the work, exercises and analysis related to the [Springboard Data Science Career Track program](https://www.springboard.com/workshops/data-science-career-track).
+This is the repository for the work, exercises and analysis related to the [Springboard Data Science Career Track program](https://www.springboard.com/workshops/data-science-career-track).
 The capstone projects for the course can be found in separate repos and are no longer hosted here (the first capstone can be found [here](https://github.com/pjandir/CapstoneProject1)).
-The table below shows the mini-reports and exercises I have completed so far in the program.
+The table below shows the mini-reports, projects, and exercises I have completed so far in the program.

 | Chapter | Subject | File |
 | --- | --- | --- |